Bukit Apeh Fall

 AccessibilityTrekking

 This must be the nearest waterfall to Kuala Lumpur.
-Although located in the Ulu Langat Forest Reserve, access is from Cheras.
 Here, in the outskirts of town, a local group of enthusiasts have created a maze of trails in the hilly region of Bukit Apeh.
 A popular destination for jogging, it can be crowded here, especially during weekends.
 The trails are maintained very well.
+Because some visitors misbehaved, the original access from Taman Wangsa has been closed.
+A new trail has been opened from Taman Saga in Ampang.

 left click for larger picture